HackYourFuture/curriculum/student-manual.md

 4. Remember the Education Fee!
 When a company hires one of our gradyates, we ask for an education fee.
 This fee, helps us fund the next class of students.
 Once a company hires you, we ask them for 350 euros per month during the internship time, and 3000 euros minus the fees paid for the internship once thy hire you for a full-time job.
 This fee is never more than 3000 total and it does not come out of your pay.
 Think of this as a recruiting fee paid by the company + a way for having those companies supporting our mission of helping people like you start a career in tech.
 It might happen that you find a job by yourself at a company that is not partnering yet with HackYourFuture.
 If that is the case, we still ask you to Remember about the Education Fee and to connect with HYF's partnership manager as early as possible in the hiring process to best inform the company about that.

-IMPORTANT: Once you graduate, connect with HackYourFuture's partnership manager to have a personalised plan to get an internship as soon as possible!
+IMPORTANT: HackYourFuture's partnership manager will make a personalised plan to help you find an internship as soon as possible!
+If you are close to graduation and havent heard from him/her yet, reach out to them on slack!

 ## 1.10 Paying it forward <a name="donations"></a>

-As mentioned, HackYourFuture is a not-for-profit organisation.
-Our program costs around EUR11.000 per graduate that finds a job, yet is free of charge for our students.
-Currently we receive most of our revenues from donations (70%) from large foundations like the ING Netherlands Fund, Stichting Doen and the Oranje Fonds.
-The rest of our revenues we receive through an education fee we ask to companies that hire our graduates.
+Being a not-for-profit organisation, we currently receive most of our revenues from donations (70%) from large foundations like the ING Netherlands Fund, Stichting Doen and the Oranje Fonds.
+The rest of our budget is covered through an education fee we ask to companies that hire our graduates.

 In the coming years we have to find a business model in which we are less reliant on foundations as their funding is temporary.
 We are currently exploring partnerships with companies for donations.
 We are also exploring an alumni donation scheme.
 Students who graduate and find a job can donate (voluntarily) a monthly amount to make sure the next generation of students is being trained.
-Please contact us if you are interested.
+Please contact us if and when you want to know more about this.

 # Chapter 2: How to study programming (tips for non-programmers) <a name="study"></a>

-Through our years of experience guiding non-programmers into the world of programming we have gathered some common roadblocks/issues/misconceptions that we would like to inform you about so you don't run into the same thing.
+Through our years of experience guiding non-programmers into the world of coding we have gathered some common roadblocks/issues/misconceptions that we would like to inform you about so you don't run into the same thing:

 ## 2.1.
 Reading error messages <a name="error"></a>
 When programming you will deal with a lot of errors and being able to find how to solve them is the core of what a programmer do.
 As a beginner these error messages can seem daunting and we often see our students ignoring the information that would help them solve the problem.
 However, have a lot of information in them that can help you solve the actual error.
 Let's look at the following error message from some JavaScript code: